 Julian Cribb (Founding Editor) is one of Australia’s most experienced science communicators and journalists with over 8000 published articles, Julian founded ScienceAlert to share Australasian science with a global and national audience.

 Chris Cassella (Managing Director) is an ex-Microsoft programmer and erstwhile neuroscientist turned science communicator who is a strong proponent of Facebook as a platform to inspire and engage young people around the world with science.

-Becky Crew (Editor) is the author of Zombie Tits, Astronaut Fish and Other Weird Animals (NewSouth Press) and an award-winning science blogger with the Scientific American Blog Network, Australian Geographic, and World's Best Ever.
+Bec Crew (Managing Editor) is the author of Zombie Tits, Astronaut Fish and Other Weird Animals (NewSouth Press) and an award-winning science blogger with the Scientific American Blog Network, Australian Geographic, and World's Best Ever.
 She is the former online editor of Cosmos science magazine.